z0rt20/z0rt20/README.md

 - 👋 Hi, I’m Zort.
-- 👀 I’m interested in DiscordBot & Malware
+- 👀 I’m interested in DiscordBots & Malware
 - 🌱 I’m currently learning  JavaScript.(I've mastered a lot, but still mastering some ways)
 - 📫 How to reach me: You could reach me through my discord, Zort#4852